Education • Beta-Glucans • GoMushroom

 How the Industry Often Simplifies the Numbers

-This is precisely why a serious product evaluation requires looking at the bigger picture: raw material, process — and only then analytics.
+This is precisely why a serious product evaluation requires looking at the bigger picture: where the raw material comes from, what extraction process was used — and only then what the analytics show.

 Beta-Glucans in Mushrooms vs. Other Sources

 Beta-glucans are not found only in mushrooms.
-They are also present in oats, barley, yeasts and other natural sources — but with different structures and properties.
+They are also present in oats, barley, yeasts and other natural sources — but with key structural differences.

 Conclusion

 Quantity shows presence.
-Process and structure show quality.
+Raw material source, extraction process and structural integrity show quality.

 Key Points